Krasi5/Milestone2/README.md

  ### Manual Testing

--  The website was tested on Google Chrome and Microsoft Edge browsers.
+-  The website was tested on Google Chrome and Microsoft Edge, and Safari browsers.
 -  The Website was tested on Google Lighthouse:

 -  <img src="assets/documents/lighthouse.jpg">